colehurwitz/akashgit.github.io/index.md

 ---

 # News:
+- Our paper, Vadam: Fast and Scalable Variational Inference by Perturbing Adam got accepted at ICML, 2018.
 - I will be at the RIKEN Center for Advanced Intelligence Project, Japan during most of Feburary as a visiting researcher.